Haywards Heath: History

 Haywards Heath was in East Sussex, but a change to the county boundary in 1974 brought it under the jurisdiction of West Sussex.
 Haywards Heath Town Hall was completed in 1990.

 On May 9, 1946, delegates from thirteen countries, including representatives of the British and Foreign Bible Society, met in Haywards Heath to establish the United Bible Societies.
 Headquartered in Swindon, this society numbered in 2025 more than 150 chapter (national) societies and worked in more than 200 countries, translating and publishing Bibles.

+In March 2017, Haywards Heath Waitrose opened on the site of the former bus station.
+TV presenter Richard Osman has previously stated that the supermarket may hold the title of the "first ever escalator in Haywards Heath."

 Governance

 Haywards Heath has a town council, consisting of 16 councillors.
 As of May 2025, the council is run by the Liberal Democrats, with seats held as follows: